peekjef72/httpapi_exporter/doc/parsers.md

     ]
   }
 ```

-according to the previous config, you have a variable `result` containing this object; something that you can write in javascript:
+According to the previous config, you have a variable `result` containing this object; something that you can write in javascript:

 ```javacript
 result = {